DarbySmith/nodejs/README.md

     - clearTimeout()
     - setInterval()
     - clearInterval()
-- there is no window object in node though - global in node
+- there is no window object in node though - global object in node
-    - global.setTimeout()
+    - global.setTimeout() // this is automatically prefixed with "global"
         - global is implied and can just write setTimeout()
+- avoid creating var and functions in the global scope
+    - create in modules (scoped to module)

 ## MODULES
 - when define functions it is added to the global scope